 If you are interested in organizing a group event at Club Med Kiroro Peak, our team will be delighted to assist you in arranging everything from Club Med, flights, transfers, and meeting rooms.
 Contact us to learn more about the Club Med Meetings and Events package.

-Club Med Kiroro Peak Review: Adults Only
+Club Med Kiroro Peak: Adults Only Resort

 Club Med Kiroro Peak is a resort exclusively for adults, welcoming guests aged 12 and above.
 The resort boasts a peaceful atmosphere without any noisy children, and there is no kids club available.
 Young guests will need to follow the adult schedule.